deng-gdb/eurostat-gdp/notes/dbt_notes.md

     - Setup a Repository for the dbt project.
       - Choose the corresponding Repository from the provided list.
 This list is formed based on the information from your Repo account which is linked to your dbt User Profile.

-## 2. Setting up GitHub repository.
+## 3. Setting up GitHub repository.
 In the selected repository create the following branches:
 - **dbt-dev.** This is the individual branch of the developer.
 Each developer from dev team has its own developing branch.
 - **dbt-qa.** This branch contains all merged changes from the whole dev team.
 - **dbt-prod.** It is actually branch for prod environment.
-This branch is used to separate dbt code from the other code in the repository which is stored in the main branch.

-## 3. Configure your Dev environment in the dbt Cloud IDE.
+## 4. Configure your Dev environment in the dbt Cloud IDE.
 - Open dbt Cloud IDE.
 It is your Dev environment.
 - Setup working branch for the IDE: `dbt-dev`